lotusbase/slate/source/index.html.md

 {
     "status": "HTTP_STATUS_CODE",
     "data": "DATA_OBJECT",
-    "message": "OPTIONAL_MESSAGE_FROM_API"
+    "message": "OPTIONAL_MESSAGE_FROM_API",
+    "more_info": "OPTIONAL_URL_FOR_FURTHER_INFO"
 }
 ```

 We use a universally interchangeable format known as [JavaScript Object Notation (JSON)](http://www.json.org) to transmit data from our API to your end-point.
 Even though the HTTP status code is included in the response header, we also include it as part of the JSON returned.
 Note that all the data request will be returned in the nested `data` object.

 Under most conditions, the `message` object will be empty unless an HTTP error code is provided.
 The message can be either utilized by developers to troubleshoot erroneous API calls, or used to inform your users about any issues occuring in the backend.
+Occasionally, a `more_info` key is provided, containing a documentation reference where you may glean further information on the reason of the error message you are receiving.

+If you encounter any issue with using our API, please do not hestitate to contact us through various channels: [open an issue](https://github.com/lotusbase/lotus.au.dk/issues) with our GitHub project, reach out to us via [@LotusBase](https://twitter.com/lotusbase), or [drop us an email](https://lotus.au.dk/meta/contact).

 # API key